relativityhd/verteilte-systeme-weather-app/README.md

 Steps 4. and 5. are the building steps, where the workflow builds a Docker Image based on the provided `Dockerfile` which is just a simple NodeJS Docker Image.
 This Image then gets pushed to the IBM Container Registry.
 In the last step, the image gets pulled from the IBM Container Registry into the IBM Kubernetes Service.
 This step uses the `deployment/deployment.yaml` and the `deployment/service.yaml` files.

+The workflow uses all the commands for the Docker and Kubernetes Services which are described below.
+If you can't reproduce a command below then try to copy the workflows commands!

 ### Docker

 The docker image can locally be built with the command: